 Soplang Syntax Basics

-Understanding the basic syntax elements of Soplang is the first step to becoming proficient with the language.
+Understanding the basic syntax elements of Soplang is the first step to becoming proficient with this Programming language.
 This guide covers the fundamental building blocks of Soplang code.

 Comments